Mobile phone scams and how to avoid them

 Indeed, anyone can become a victim of a mobile phone scam, even those who’ve grown up in a digital world.
 Scams aren’t always obvious, particularly if you haven’t kept up to date on the latest ones and how to identify them.
 So, whether or not you’re a digital native, read our guide to spotting a mobile phone scam and learn how to stay safe.

-Smartphones are expensive and sophisticated tools, so taking out the best mobile phone insurance is what any sensible owner would do.
+Smartphones are expensive and sophisticated tools, so taking out the best insurance for a mobile phone is what any sensible owner would do.

 What are the most common types of scam?